KOSASIH/AquaGuard-Alliance/README.md

 # AquaGuard-Alliance
 AquaGuard Alliance is an open-source project dedicated to leveraging blockchain technology and IoT solutions for the preservation of coral reefs and marine habitats.
+This repository contains the codebase for our decentralized platform, tools for real-time monitoring of marine ecosystems, and resources for empowering coastal communities through sustainable practices and economic opportunities.
+Join us in our mission to protect our oceans and support local fishermen!